-From this data, the CNA committee determines areas of priority and summarizes campus needs, identifying the strengths and weaknesses of the campus/district and its representative groups, what evidence supports the strengths/needs, what are the campus and district priorities, and what is there to learn about the campus and district, making necessary connections between all programs, when possible, to ensure services are aligned, not duplicated.
+From this data, the CNA committee determines areas of priority and summarizes campus needs, identifying the strengths and weaknesses of the campus/District and its representative groups, what evidence supports the strengths/needs, what are the campus and District priorities, and what is there to learn about the campus and District, making necessary connections between all programs, when possible, to ensure services are aligned, not duplicated.

 The work completed in the CNA process is connected to the Campus Improvement Plan (CIP) development and review process.
 The findings of the CNA are incorporated into the CIP and are reflected in summary statements.
-The strengths identified in the CNA are addressed in the CIPs for campus and district, and administrators identify strategies and of TEA.
-School Years 2010-2013
+The strengths identified in the CNA are addressed in the CIPs for campus and District, and administrators identify strategies and by telephone/e-mail/FAX on by of TEA.